Yabing Masalon Dulo: Biography

 With the help of her grandniece, Arjho Cariño Turner, she was able to teach her weaving skills to students in nearby villages in upland B'laan in Lamlifew, Malungon, Sarangani.
 In 2009, Dulo flew to Manila to engage in the ASEAN Textile Symposium at the National Museum of the Philippines.
 Two of her tabih are considered masterpieces.
 One of these is displayed in the Philippine National Museum.

 She was named a recipient of the National Living Treasure Award in 2016 but it was formally awarded to her in October 2018.

 To preserve the Blaan weaving tradition, Fu Yabing taught the craft of tabih to her only daughter Lamina Dulo Gulili and women in her community.
 She was also given the honorific "Fu," as a Blaan elder.

 She retired from weaving in 2018 after a motorcycle accident.

 Fu Yabing died in her sleep on January 26, 2021, at the age of 106.

 Reception and legacy

 The National Commission for Culture and the Arts praised Dulo for her exceptional skill in Blaan Mabal Tabih and her long-standing role as a teacher and cultural elder within her community.
+The tabih cloth is a work of art that takes months to create.
+The process of preparing the loom and the abaca fiber is communal while the design and its execution is done by the master weaver.

 In an essay by traditional art scholar Marian Pastor-Roces, she regarded Dulo as a "venerable ikat-dyer" who has a sharper memory than blades.

 The National Commission for Culture and the Arts installed a marker honoring Dulo in her hometown in Polomolok.